 Planning restrictions on HMOs set to be extended across the city

-Property owners in the city wishing to convert a family house into a shared house or HMO for up to six people will need planning permission from this summer.
+Property owners across the city wishing to convert a family house into a shared house or house in multiple occupation (HMO) for up to six people will need planning permission from 3 June.

-In January 2020 the Tourism, Equalities, Communities and Culture Committee agreed to extend the planning controls to the rest of the city (apart from the area in the South Downs National Park which comes under a different planning authority).
+In January members of the Tourism, Equalities, Communities & Culture Committee agreed to extend the planning controls to the rest of the city (apart from the area in the South Downs National Park which comes under a different planning authority).

 The Secretary of State has been informed of the council’s decision and the Article 4 extension will come into force on 3 June 2020.